Sparks Lake - Bend

 SwimmingHiking OregonFishing OregonBoatingPicnicking

-One of the dozens of stunning high-altitude Cascades lakes, Sparks Lake is located right off of Cascade Lakes Highway about 27 miles west of Bend at the northwest side of Mount Bachelor.
+One of many stunning high-elevation lakes in the Cascades, Sparks Lake lies just off the Cascade Lakes Highway, about 27 miles west of Bend, on the northwest side of Mount Bachelor.

-Sparks Lake was created roughly 10,000 years ago because of lava flow from erupted Mt.
-Bachelor Volcanic Chain separated the upper part of the Deschutes River.
-You can still notice volcanic origins of the landscape by the variety of lava formations around the lake as well shore’s lava edges.
+Sparks Lake was formed around 10,000 years ago when lava from the Mount Bachelor Volcanic Chain blocked the upper Deschutes River.
+You can still see evidence of the area's volcanic past in the rugged lava formations and basalt-lined shoreline.

 Sparks Lake - Cascade Lakes Highway